merryrobbo/realfevr-collection/README.md

 * Connect your wallet on the realfevr site.
 * Browse to your collection page on the realfevr website.
 The default is 12 but you can change it to a maximum of 96 to get more items e.g. https://www.realfevr.com/collection?page=1&per_page=96.
 * Inspect the root html element then right click and "Copy outer html".
-* Save it to the collection-html folder.
+* Paste it into a file in the collection-html folder and save the file.
 Any file name is accepted however for Beach Soccer prefix "bs-" to the filename.
 * Repeat for each page of your collection.
 ```
 php collection.php